murugapl/manage-vaccinations-in-schools-guidance/app/guide/sessions.md

 6. Enter dates for all the sessions scheduled at that location.
 7. Check if you’re happy with the dates given for consent requests to go out; if you want to change this, use the **Change** link.
-8. Check if you’re happy with the frequency of consent reminders; if you want to change this, use the **Change** link.
+8. Check if you’re happy with when consent reminders are sent; if you want to change this, use the **Change** link.

 ![Screenshot of session edit screen with session dates added.](/assets/images/session-edit-with-dates.png 'Adjust when consent requests and reminders are sent.')